 - Examine complaints received from the public, the Department of Financial Services (DFS), the Ministry of Finance, Government of India, the Central Vigilance Commission (CVC), Government of India, the Central Bureau of Investigation (CBI), etc.

-- Furnish the required statements, returns and information to the Reserve Bank of India, CBI, CVC, DFS, MoF, GoI etc.
+- Furnish the required information to the CBI, CVC, DFS, MoF- GoI etc.

 - Liaison with the above-named agencies in matters of mutual interest

-- Implement preventive vigilance mechanisms by way of periodical Preventive Vigilance Inspections (PVI) of Regional offices, Training Establishments and Head Office departments
+- Implement preventive vigilance mechanisms by way of periodical monitoring of inspection reports, audit reports, contracts, NPAs and Preventive Vigilance Inspections (PVI) of Regional offices, Training Establishments and Head Office departments

 - Explore sensitive areas of concern